evennia/evennia/evennia/contrib/game_systems/achievements/README.md

 A simple, but reasonably comprehensive, system for tracking achievements.
 Achievements are defined using ordinary Python dicts, reminiscent of the core prototypes system, and while it's expected you'll use it only on Characters or Accounts, they can be tracked for any typeclassed object.

+The contrib provides several functions for tracking and accessing achievements, as well as a basic in-game command for viewing achievement status.

 ## Creating achievements

 This achievement system is designed to use ordinary dicts for the achievement data - however, there are certain keys which, if present in the dict, define how the achievement is progressed or completed.